Non-degenerate anisocurved surfaces in homogeneous 3-manifolds: Abstract

 \section{Abstract}

-In this paper we deal with non-degenerate surfaces $\Sigma^2$ immersed in the $3$-dimensional homogeneous space $\mathbb{L}^{3}(\kappa,\tau)$ endowed with two different metrics, the one induced by the Riemannian metric of $\mathbb{E}^3(\kappa,\tau)$ and the non-degenerate metric inherited by the Lorentzian one of $\mathbb{L}^3(\kappa,\tau)$.
+{In this manuscript we consider non-degenerate surfaces $\Sigma^2$ immersed in a $3$-dimensional homogeneous space $\mathbb{L}^{3}(\kappa,\tau)$ endowed with two different metrics, the one induced by the Riemannian metric of $\mathbb{E}^3(\kappa,\tau)$ and the non-degenerate metric inherited by the Lorentzian one of $\mathbb{L}^3(\kappa,\tau)$.
 Therefore, we have two different geometries on $\Sigma^2$ and we can compare them.
-In particular, we study the case where the mean curvature functions with respect to both metrics simultaneously vanish, and in this case we show that the surface is ruled.
-Furthermore, we consider the case where both mean curvature functions coincide but do not necessarily vanish and we also consider the situation where the extrinsic curvatures with respect to both metrics coincide.
+In particular, we can consider the Gaussian curvature functions which respect to both metrics and study the geometry of the surfaces satisfying that both Gaussian curvature functions are opposite.
+We will call these surfaces anisocurved surfaces.
+In order to obtain our main results we also need to impose some extra assumptions regarding the extrinsic curvatures with respect to both metrics.}